Spectrum Modem Lights: Meanings & Easy Fixes

 When all the modem lights are cycling continuously, this typically means:

 • The modem is doing a firmware update – Do not interrupt the update process or the modem could crash.
-Firmware updates happen infrequently but are important.
+Firmware updates are automatic on Spectrum-provided equipment.

-• The lights could be stuck in a reboot loop – Try unplugging the power cord for 1 minute to clear the loop, then reconnect.
+• The lights could be stuck in a reboot loop – Unplug the power cord for 1 minute to clear the loop, then reconnect.

-• An issue with the upstream signal level – Unplug coax cable and directly connect a computer to check for packet loss.
-If high, contact Spectrum to adjust the signal.
+• An issue with the upstream signal level – Keep the coax connected, then connect a computer by Ethernet to run pings/speed tests.
+If loss is high, contact Spectrum to adjust the signal.

-• The modem may be defective – If other troubleshooting fails, a hardware defect could be causing the cycling.
-Request a replacement modem.
+• The modem may be defective – If other troubleshooting fails, request a replacement modem.

 Why does my Spectrum modem keep blinking instead of solid light?